John Devitt: Swimming career

 Devitt's first forays into national competition were at the 1952 Australian Championships, where he was continually in the shadow of club-mate Barry Darke, who set five Australian records in their age group.
 Devitt trailed Darke again at the 1953 championships, but Darke retired afterwards to become a mechanic, leaving Devitt to dominate his age group.
 However, in the open ranks, he was often beaten by Jon Henricks in the sprint events, and Gary Chapman and Murray Rose in the longer events.
 Rose and Henricks went on to claim individual gold at the 1956 Summer Olympics.
 At the age of 18, with Henricks initially sidelined by injury, Devitt was named as the captain of the New South Wales team for the 1955 Australian Championships.
 However, Henricks recovered and relegated Devitt to silver in the 110-yard freestyle.
-He claimed silver in the 220-yard freestyle, behind Rose.
+He also claimed silver in the 220-yard freestyle, behind Rose.
 Devitt's decision to concentrate on sprinting led to conflict with Penny, and he then left Penny and began self-coaching.
 After beginning to regress, Devitt considered retirement, until he joined Sam Herford at the Spit Baths alongside Murray Rose.

 At the 1956 Australian Championships, Devitt finished third in the 110-yard behind Henricks and Chapman, and fifth in the 220-yard behind Chapman to gain Olympic selection.
 After a ten-week national training camp at the Tobruk Pool in Townsville, Queensland, Devitt was named as the national captain for the 1956 Summer Olympics in Melbourne.
 Devitt's first event was the 100-metre freestyle, where he won his heat and then his semi-final to qualify in second place for the final, where he matched Henricks for the first 80 metres, before Henricks surged to claim gold.
 Chapman completed an Australian sweep by finishing third.
 For the 4×200-metre freestyle relay, Devitt had clocked the fourth fastest time at the Australian Championships.
-After swimming the fastest leg in the heats of the relay, he was selected along with Rose, Henricks and Kevin O'Halloran for the final.
+After swimming the fastest leg in the heats of the relay, he was selected along with Rose, Henricks, and Kevin O'Halloran for the final.
 The Australians won the gold medal in a world record time, with Devitt clocking the fastest leg in the whole race.